 Donkeys to Sponsor

-When donkeys come under the care of the Trust they are uplifted and relocated to a guardian who may also be the owner of a Rehabilitation and Rehoming Centre (RRC), a Trustee or Trust representative.
+When donkeys come under the care of the Trust they are uplifted and relocated to a guardian.
 These volunteers agree to take on the care of these donkeys and the Trust raises funds to contribute toward the costs of looking after them.

 In some instances, the donkeys are short term residents until they are rehabilitated and subsequently rehomed.
 However other donkeys due to health or behavioural issues are unable to be rehomed and remain permanently under the care of the guardian.